Kelty Redwing 44 Review

 The Redwing 44 is a great travel pack for the outdoor-centered international or domestic adventurer.

 This pack descends from a line of packs that have been known to be quite comfortable and very popular.
 In fact, it was one of the most comfortable backpacks in the review.
 It has a great suspension system which hugs the weight close to your body and moves with you.
-It is compact and well shaped, which creates a positive feedback loop: the pack's shape and design promotes a packing job that is well balanced and easier to carry.
+It is compact and well shaped, which creates a positive feedback loop: the pack's shape and design promote a packing job that is well balanced and easier to carry.

-This contender is very versatile.
+This backpack is very versatile.
 It is lightweight and comfortable enough to excel on hiking trips, trekking, traveling, cross country skiing, rock climbing, short backpacking trips, and it will even work for your bike commute.
-The Redwing surprised our testers in its performance on climbing approach hikes, when loaded down with gear.
+The Redwing surprised our testers in its performance on climbing approach hikes when loaded down with gear.
 Its sleek and low profile helped us manage heinous bushwhacks, and stylistically fit in with other climbing packs, which is, obviously, very important.
 The hip belt is especially comfortable, though be sure it fits you before buying it.

 This Redwing has more external pockets than the other packs in the review, making it less well adapted for airport travel but much more convenient for travel on foot.
 The design is very close to a backpacking pack but with less accessory straps so that it is a little safer if it needs to go through baggage claim carousels.